MicrosoftDocs/Viva/Viva/insights/advanced/admin/dynamic-metric-load.md

 *Applies to: Application Administrator or Application Developer, with Insights Analyst role*

 Use [these steps](/graph/data-connect-templates-overview) to generate a quick start template to set up the data pipeline.
+Use [these steps](/microsoft-365/enterprise/m365-dr-workload-other?view=o365-worldwide#viva-insights--advanced-mgr-leader) to select your region.

 ### 9. Execute pipeline